surniaulula/wpsso-google-merchant-feed/readme.txt

 <h3>WPSSO Core Required</h3>

-WPSSO Google Merchant Feed XML (WPSSO GMF) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/), which provides complete structured data for WordPress to present your content at its best on social sites and in search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.
+WPSSO Google Merchant Feed XML (WPSSO GMF) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/), which provides complete structured data for WordPress to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.

 == Installation ==